chr15m/sitefox-payments/README.md

  * API keys.
 To use this library you will need API keys from your Stripe account.
 Set the environment variable `STRIPE_SK` to your Stripe secret key.
  * Products and prices.
 You'll need to create products and prices for the things you want people to be able to purchase or subscribe to.
 See "One-time payment plans" below.
  * Customer portal configuration (optional).
 Set the environment variable `STRIPE_PORTAL_CONFIG_ID` to use a specific portal config if different from the default.
-See [#stripe-cutomer-portal-link](Stripe customer portal link) below for details.
+See [Stripe customer portal link](#stripe-cutomer-portal-link) below for details.

 # Use it